gilligan-ees-3310-2018/lab_01_documentation/Reproducible_research.md

 ### Reproducible Research

-Two important principles in sceince, which should prevent these errors, are that research should be *transparent* and *reproducible*: Research reports should describe the procedures clearly and in enough detail that other scientists know exactly what was done.
+Two important principles in science, which should prevent these errors, are that research should be *transparent* and *reproducible*: Research reports should describe the procedures clearly and in enough detail that other scientists know exactly what was done.
 And scientists who repeat the research procedures, as described in the reports, should find similar results, within the limits of experimental uncertainty.

 However, as the anecdotes above, and hundreds of similar reports of problems in research reveal, too often even well-meaning scientists fall short of providing enough detail about their methods for other scientists to understand their work and catch errors, and it is often difficult to truly reproduce previously published research.

-To address these problems, the scientific commuinity is increasingly embracing the principles of what has come to be called **reproducible research**.
+To address these problems, the scientific community is increasingly embracing the principles of what has come to be called **reproducible research**.

 Federal funding agencies, scientific journals, and scientific societies now call for authors to reveal all the details of their experiments and analysis, and must share the data and computer codes they used to perform the analyses described in their publications.